 Work at Boulevard has included geochemical soil sampling, diamond drilling and geological mapping.
-Much of this work was designed to better-define and evaluate the Boulevard Trend, which is comprised of gold-, arsenic-, antimony- and molybdenum-in-soil anomalies that occur over a distance of 20 kilometres and were identified as a result of 2010 geochemical soil sampling by Silver Quest (see news release dated January 17, 2011).
+Much of this work was designed to better-define and evaluate the Boulevard Trend, which is comprised of gold-, arsenic-, antimony- and molybdenum-in-soil anomalies that occur over a distance of 20 kilometres and were identified as a result of 2010 geochemical soil sampling by Silver Quest.